I’ve been greedy with my mnemonic examples. But there’s a good reason why and it will help you learn to use memory techniques much better.

 Of course, this Memory Palace can be cartooned, but I think that ultimately, the reality is better.
 After all, as the first correspondent I cited above mentioned, our Memory Palaces are our Memory Palaces.
 To have someone else draw mine so that it looks spiffy and cool is unauthentic.

-This cartoon shows my personal associative-image for the first letter of the Hiragan あ:
+This cartoon shows my personal associative-image for the first letter of the Hiragana あ:

 As the following letter points out, some people might find such an image controversial.
 I’m citing the letter as a whole because there’s lots of good stuff in it.
 The part about this image is at the end:

-I have recently purchased your 3 Udemy courses and am enjoying learning your Magnetic Memory methods.
+I have recently purchased your Masterclass and am enjoying learning the Magnetic Memory Method.
 Thank you for all that you are doing to enrich the learning experience of all your many students!

 I am responding to your appeal for feedback that you sent out yesterday (Aug 2 2014) and again today.
 I have 2 specific items of input.